gchq/gaffer-doc/src/main/resources/user/walkthrough/Views.md

 RoadUse is an Edge group, so we include it in the View as an Edge.
 Whereas Cardinality is an Entity so we include it as an Entity.

-As seen in the Filtering walkthrough we can then apply filters to the different element groups using an ${VIEW_ELEMENT_DEF_JAVADOC}.
+As seen in the Filtering walkthrough we can then apply filters to the different element groups using a ${VIEW_ELEMENT_DEF_JAVADOC}.
-Below you can see we have added a post aggregation filters to the element groups.
+Below you can see we have added a post aggregation filter to the element groups.
 This demonstrates how you can add different filters to different groups and how to add multiple filters.

 ${START_JAVA_CODE}